Basma314/Basma314/README.md

 ### 2. Poster on Industry Talk 1📜
-* **Summary:** This week , my team and I gained the experience of interacting with miscellaneous multimedia and graphics tools and platforms for the sake of designing a poster on the informative Industry Talk 1.
+* **Summary:** This week , my team (Group 9) and I gained the experience of interacting with miscellaneous multimedia and graphics tools and platforms for the sake of designing a poster on the informative Industry Talk 1.
 To some of us, this was a brand new experience.
 To others, including myself , it was further practice for our skills in design and multimedia.Designing this poster collaboratively with my team while reflecting on our valuable takes from the talk, was a truly enjoyable time!

 * **Reflections:**  What was new to me, however, was the insight I got into the field of Data Analytics, Infrastructure and SAP.
 Most interestingly , what a day in a data analyst's life could look like as shared by the esteemed staff of PPG.